What skills do kids actually need for Kindergarten readiness?

 Remember, kindergarten and school beyond are not just about academics (and definitely not just about memorized academics).

-I am a former kindergarten teacher with a BA in Elementary Education.
-In May 2022, I will graduate with a Master’s in Early Childhood Education.
+I am a former kindergarten teacher with a Bachelor’s degree in Elementary Education and a Master’s in Early Childhood Education.
+I have been educating children in early childhood for nearly 20 years.
 There is nothing like the magical time in kindergarten and I want nothing more than to help your child have a smooth transition into it.

-“Take off your coat, put it in the closet, and join me at the table.”
+“Take off your coat, put it in the cubby, pick out a book and join me on the rug.”

 School is full of multi-step tasks and so is life.
 Being able to remember a set of instructions – and finish a task fully – is huge.
 So is being able to take direction from another person.
 We need to make sure our kids have follow-through, have the ability to listen to a set of directions, and to complete a job.